 Proprietary target discovery platform

-- enables us to analyze rapidly all of the drugable genome and select pharmaceutically tractable protein targets directly by their ability to regulate key disease biology
+- enables us to rapidly analyze all of the drugable genome and select pharmaceutically tractable protein targets directly by their ability to regulate key disease biology

 The human genome is made up of tens of thousands of genes which code for the proteins that make up the human body.
 Nearly all chronic diseases and disorders are caused by a disruption in the normal function of certain proteins.
-The main goal of the industry is to develop molecules that alter the activity of these proteins so that normal function returns and the cause of the disease is minimized or eliminated.
+The main goal of the industry is to discover and develop molecules that alter the activity of these proteins so that normal function returns and the cause of the disease is minimized or eliminated.
 One of the main obstacles in discovering new drugs is to understand exactly which of the body’s thousands of proteins play a key role in a particular disease.
-Once these proteins are discovered, they become targets for drug discovery and development.
+Once these proteins are discovered, they become targets for drug design.
 Finding these targets is one of the critical steps in the drug discovery process.
-Our approach to target discovery is unique as our discovery platform focuses on target identification using primary human cells, which provides a good system to study the effect that a protein might have on the disease in the human body.
+Our approach to target discovery is unique as our discovery platform focuses on target identification using primary human cells, which we believe provides a good system to study the effect that a protein might have on the disease in the human body.

 In order to study proteins in human cells, we take advantage of the distinctive properties of adenoviruses.
 Adenovirus is the virus that causes the common cold and has the capability to infect almost every type of human cell.
 The adenoviruses we work with have been engineered to act as a shuttle vehicle, allowing the delivery of specific pieces of DNA into human cells.
 Additionally, these viruses have been made replication incompetent, meaning they do not replicate in the human cell they infect, and so do not interfere with the processes in the cell.
 We engineered the viruses to carry small pieces of DNA, specific for individual human genes.
 When the virus enters the cell, this DNA piece leads to the production of a short sequence of RNA that is processed in the cell to become “short interfering RNA,” or siRNA, which specifically interferes with the mRNA of the protein it was designed for.
 By using these viruses, we can cause the cells to block, or “knock-down,” the production of a certain protein, mimicking what a small molecule drug does in the human body.
 We built a collection with these adenoviruses, now in excess of 20,000 viruses, that addresses around 6,000 drugable genes.